10XGenomics/enclone/README.md

 research area with many mysteries that will take years if not decades to fully sort out, with profound implications for biology and medicine.
 Welcome to the frontier!

-`enclone` and this page are targeted at immunologists, but if you're simply curious, there's nothing to stop you from downloading and playing with it.
+`enclone` and this page are designed for immunologists, but if you're simply curious, there's nothing to stop you from downloading and playing with it.

 The mission of `enclone` is to: